sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/http-in-detail.md

 ## Task 7: Making Requests

-Practice making requests by viewing the site associated with this task.
+Open the site associated with the task to answer the following questions.

 <details>